-Making Mexican-style black beans from scratch is surprisingly easy!
-This classic Mexican side dish is vegetarian and uses just a few ingredients.
+Making this Mexican black beans recipe from scratch is surprisingly easy!
+This classic black bean side dish is vegetarian and uses just a few ingredients.

-This Mexican black beans recipe is so easy!
+This Mexican black beans recipe is made from scratch and so easy!
 No soaking required.
 No stock needed.
 Very little effort.
 Give them a stir from time to time.
 You got this.

-Somehow, simmering the beans in water creates a creamy, smooth broth with mind-blowing flavor.
-Just let those beans do their thing.
-It's simple, it's vegetarian, and it makes a great side dish!
+If we wait and don't add the the black beans to water until we're ready to simmer, we'll create a creamy, smooth broth with mind-blowing Mexican flavors.
+Just let those black beans do their thing because it's simple, it's vegetarian, and it makes a great side dish!

 Jump to:

 - Dried black beans: Choose a high-quality brand.
 Cheap beans don't make delicious broth.
-Goya and La Preferida are good choices and widely available.
+Goya and La Preferida are very good, widely available, and make flavorful black beans.
 If you want to go with an heirloom variety, that works, too!

 - Yellow or white onion: White onion is more traditional for Mexican recipes, but I prefer the mellower sweetness of a yellow onion.
 Pick the one you like best.

 - Epazote: Epazote is an aromatic herb commonly used in central and southern Mexican cooking.
-It has a light, mint/tea/tarragon sort of flavor and aroma.
+It has a light flavor and aroma, reminiscent of fresh mint, tea or tarragon.
 You can get it at Mexican grocery stores.
-If you can't find it or simply don't like it, leave it out, these beans will still taste really good!
+If you can't find it or simply don't like it, leave it out, these black beans will still taste really good!

 - Vegetable oil: To sauté the onion.
 I used olive oil, but canola oil would do just fine.